Springboks Suffer Setback as Key Player Undergoes Surgery, Misses Argentina Match

 The Springboks have suffered another major setback ahead of their important clash against the Pumas of Argentina in the Rugby Championship.

-Rassie Erasmus has released the Springboks squad that will face Argentina in their next match, following their resounding victory over the All Blacks of New Zealand in their last encounter.
+Rassie Erasmus has announced the Springboks squad that will face Argentina in their next match following their resounding victory over the All Blacks of New Zealand in their last encounter.

 The Springboks need a win over the Pumas to retain the Rugby Championship title, as they currently sit second on the standings.
-However, they will have to achieve this without one of their key players.
+However, they must achieve this without one of their key players.

 Springboks star out of Pumas clash